hanamant1828-max/SpaManagement_AN/replit.md

 ## Recent Changes
 - **2024-09-28**: Imported from GitHub and configured for Replit environment
-- **2024-09-28**: Migrated from SQLite to PostgreSQL database
+- **2024-09-28**: Configured to use SQLite database for local storage
 - **2024-09-28**: Updated Flask configuration for Replit proxy compatibility

 ## User Preferences
-- Using Flask with PostgreSQL backend
+- Using Flask with SQLite backend for local development
 - Modular architecture with separate modules for different features
 - Development environment setup with debug logging enabled